Prime Minister of the United Kingdom

 The power of the office of prime minister has grown significantly since the first prime minister, Robert Walpole in 1721.
-Prime ministerial power evolved gradually alongside the office itself which have played an increasingly prominent role in British politics since the early 20th century.
-During the premierships of Margaret Thatcher and Tony Blair, prime ministerial power expanded substantially, and their leaderships in the office were described as "presidential" due to their personal wielding of power and tight control over the cabinet.
+The prime minister was originally viewed as the primus inter pares ("first among equals").
+Prime ministerial power evolved gradually alongside the office itself, and the prime minister has played an increasingly prominent role in British politics since the early 20th century.
+During the premierships of Margaret Thatcher and Tony Blair, prime ministerial power expanded substantially, and their leaderships in the office were described as "presidential" due to their personal wielding of power and tight control over their cabinet.
 The prime minister is one of the world's most powerful political leaders in modern times.
-As the leader of the world's sixth largest economy, the prime minister holds significant domestic and international leadership, being the leader of a prominent member state of NATO, the G7 and G20.
+As the leader of the world's fifth largest economy, the prime minister holds significant domestic and international leadership, being the leader of a prominent member state of NATO, the G7 and G20.

-As of 2025, 58 people (55 men and 3 women) have served as prime minister, the first of whom was Robert Walpole taking office on 3 April 1721.
+As of 2026, 59 people (56 men and 3 women) have served as prime minister, with the first, Walpole, taking office on 3 April 1721.
 The longest-serving prime minister was also Walpole, who served over 20 years, and the shortest-serving was Liz Truss, who served seven weeks.
-Keir Starmer succeeded Rishi Sunak as prime minister on 5 July 2024, following the 2024 general election.
+The current prime minister is Andy Burnham who has held the office since 20 July 2026.